ubernostrum/django-flashpolicies/docs/install.rst

-you will need to find an alternate method of serving your domain's cross-domain policy; one option is to manually create a :class:`~flashpolicies.policies.Policy` instance, and serialize it (via its :attr:`~flashpolicies.policies.Policy.xml_dom` attribute), writing the result to a file which can be handled normally by your web server.
+you will need to find an alternate method of serving your domain's cross-domain policy; one option is to manually create a :class:`~flashpolicies.policies.Policy` instance, and serialize it (the simplest way is via ``str()``, though for more fine-grained control see the :attr:`~flashpolicies.policies.Policy.xml_dom` attribute), writing the result to a file which can be handled normally by your web server.

 If you are using Django with the `CommonMiddleware
 <http://docs.djangoproject.com/en/dev/ref/middleware/#module-django.middleware.common>`_